nuscien/trivial/Console/README.md

 var Main(string[] args)
 {
-    // Create an instance for adding items and setting options. var col = new Selection<string>();
+    // Create an instance for adding items and setting options. var col = new SelectionData<string>();

     // Add some items.
 For each item, you can set a string value,
-    // an additional data, an additional displayed title and an additional hot key. col.Add("char a", "a", "char [a]", 'a');
+    // an additional data, an additional displayed title and an additional hot key. col.Add('a', "char a", "a", "char [a]");
-    col.Add("char b", "b", "char [b]", 'b');
+    col.Add('b', "char b", "b", "char [b]");
     for (var i = 0; i < 120; i++)
     {
         col.Add("num " + i, i.ToString());
     }

+    // Create an options for display.
+    var options = new SelectionOptions
+    {
-    // You can define a question string after the list. col.Question = "Please select one: ";
+        // You can define a question string after the list.
+        Question = "Please select one: ",

-    // We can define the colors of the item selected. col.SelectedForegroundColor = ConsoleColor.White;
+        // We can define the colors of the item selected.
+        SelectedForegroundColor = ConsoleColor.White,
-    col.SelectedBackgroundColor = ConsoleColor.Blue;
+        SelectedBackgroundColor = ConsoleColor.Blue,

         // The selected item will also be displayed after the question string.
-    // So you can define its color. col.DefaultValueForegroundColor = ConsoleColor.Cyan;
+        // So you can define its color.
+        DefaultValueForegroundColor = ConsoleColor.Cyan,

         // At the end of the list, the tips will be displayed before user press any key.
         // There is a default value and you can customize it.
-    // And you can disable it by set it as null. col.Tips = "Tips: You can use arrow key to select and press ENTER key to continue.";
+        // And you can disable it by set it as null.
+        Tips = "Tips: You can use arrow key to select and press ENTER key to continue.",

-    // Then you can define its color. col.TipsForegroundColor = ConsoleColor.Yellow;
+        // Then you can define its color.
+        TipsForegroundColor = ConsoleColor.Yellow,

-    // You can define the prefix for the item and the one selected. col.SelectedPrefix = "√ ";
+        // You can define the prefix for the item and the one selected.
+        SelectedPrefix = "√ ",
-    col.Prefix = " ";
+        Prefix = " ",

-    // You can define the column count for the list. col.Column = 5;
+        // You can define the column count for the list.
+        Column = 5,

         // You can define the maximum rows to displayed.
-    // A paging will be displayed if the count of the list is greater than it. col.MaxRow = 10;
+        // A paging will be displayed if the count of the list is greater than it.
+        MaxRow = 10,

         // Press ESC can cancel this selection.
         // But you can enable the manual way by set a manual question
-    // so that user can type the words directly. col.ManualQuestion = "Type: ";
+        // so that user can type the words directly.
+        ManualQuestion = "Type: "
+    };

-    // Write it to the standard output stream and wait for user selection. var result = LineUtilities.Select(col);
+    // Write it to the standard output stream and wait for user selection. var result = LineUtilities.Select(col, options);

     // You can get the result.
     Console.WriteLine("The result is {0}.", result.Value);